-APRIL Group was prominently featured in the 12th edition of the United Nations Global Compact-Accenture CEO Study on sustainability.
+APRIL, a member of the Royal Golden Eagle group of companies, was prominently featured in the 12th edition of the United Nations Global Compact-Accenture CEO Study on sustainability.
 It showcased a successful case study where Praveen Singhavi, former President of APRIL Group, shared the Group’s efforts in achieving its sustainability goals and commitments, and gave his views on why companies need to proactively address climate issues.

 “It’s important that geopolitics doesn’t stall the climate agenda.
 As companies, we need to keep climate change front and centre as an issue that we all must address,” Mr. Singhavi said.

 The 65-page study draws on insights from more than 2,600 CEOs across 18 industries and 128 countries, including 130 in-depth interviews.
 It provided a wide-ranging review of the sustainability landscape and how companies from across the globe are performing in terms of hitting their sustainability and climate goals.
 APRIL was one of 11 multinational companies featured as a case study.